Large-scale network motif analysis using compression: Experiments

-\section{Conclusion}

-We have introduced a new method of testing motif relevance, which allows motif analysis to be scaled up to graphs with billions of nodes, even on commodity hardware.
+It is difficult to establish analytically how the method scales.
+To provide some insight, we ran the full experiment on 30 medium-sized graphs from the KONECT repository \cite{konect}.
+For each, we sampled 1\hs000\hs000 instances, and performed a motif test on the top 100 candidates, using the EL model.
+We separate the runtime into the \emph{sampling} phase , and the \emph{motif testing phase}.

+Figure~\ref{figure:scaling} shows the result.
+The pattern is noisy, but the motif testing phase admits a linear fit.
+We fitted a line to the logarithms of the values.
+The slope is close to one, suggesting that it is not unreasonable to expect linear scaling in both $n$ and $m$.
+This fits our expectation: the EL code is computed by a single pass over all nodes, to compute the sum in equation (\ref{eq:el-dir}) or (\ref{eq:el-undir}).
+This is usually the dominant routine in the algorithm.

+The sampling, as expected, has a high variance between datasets, and low correlation with the size of the data.
+The four graphs for which sampling took the longest are large graphs, but these are also all web-graphs.
+It is not clear what causes this increase in runtime, since there are graphs of similar size for which sampling is fast.

+\subsection{Conclusion}

-Our method has several advantages: \begin{itemize} \item The search for motifs only needs to be run once: on the data $G$.
-Where the traditional approach requires the search to be repeated on samples from the null model, we only need to compute $p^\text{null}(G)$ and compare it to $p^\text{motif}(G)$ \item The search does not need to find all instances of a motif; we do not even require an accurate estimate of the total number of instances.
+We have presented a novel method for finding network motifs.
+Our method has several advantages: \begin{itemize} \item The search for motif instances only needs to be run once: on the data $G$, where the traditional approach requires a graph census to be repeated on samples from the null model. \item The search does not need to find all instances of a motif.
 We only require as many instances as can be found with the resources available.
 For large graphs, a relatively small number of instances may suffice to prove some motifs significant. \item This also allows us to retain a list of exactly those instances that made the subgraph a relevant motif.
-These can then be inspected by a domain-expert to establish whether the motif truly represents a `functional unit.' \item Given sufficiently strong evidence, a single test can be used to eliminate multiple null models.
-This is explained in Section~\ref{section:model-selection}. \item The resulting measure of relevance (the compression achieved by using the motif, in bits) can be used to compare the significance of motifs of different sizes (within the same dataset) in a meaningful way. \end{itemize}
+These can then be inspected by a domain-expert to establish whether the motif truly represents a ``functional unit''. \item Given sufficiently strong evidence, a single test can be used to eliminate multiple null models. \item The resulting relevance can be used to compare the significance of motifs of different sizes in a meaningful way. \end{itemize} It is still a complicated question whether graph motifs, from this method or any other, represent a useful insight into the structure of the data.
+Our aim is to extend the method to knowledge graphs.
+Hopefully, in this setting, the resulting motifs will be easier to evaluate by domain experts.